BabeKung02/TodoList/README.md

-This project uses React Framework and uses ViteJS Tool to install packages, uses Library uuid to randomize ID and Icon from FontAwesome.
+This project uses React Framework and uses ViteJS Tool to install packages, uses Library uuid to randomize ID and Icon from FontAwesome and and use LocalStorage to store user data.

 How to install :